 If there are empty seats, please sit down.
 If the bus is full, please make sure that you hold on to the handrails and support poles to steady yourself.

 If the bus is full and an elderly or disabled person boards, please offer your seat to that person.
 It is the courteous thing to do.
+The operator may ask you to move from the fold down seats near the front of the bus if a wheelchair needs to be loaded.

 While you are on the bus, you must obey the Riders Rules of Conduct.
 They are posted on all of the buses, or you can view them.

 When your stop is coming up next, pull the yellow cord on the side of the bus, next to the windows.
 This will alert the driver that someone wants to get off.
-If you do not do this, and there isn't anyone waiting at the stop to the board, the driver may not stop.
-Our buses do not automatically stop at every bus stop.
+If you do not do this, and there isn't anyone waiting at the stop to board, the driver may not stop.
+FAST buses do not automatically stop at every bus stop.

 When the bus stops, please exit via the back door of the bus.
 The front door of the bus is reserved for passengers that are boarding and for those that need to use the ramp.